dfithian/th-tutorial/exercises/Exercise01.md

 We can't invoke all TH splices in GHCi.
 We can run `$(helloWorldE)` but we can't run `$(helloWorldD)`.
 In order to use the declarations provided by `$(helloWorldD)` we'd have to put it in a file and reload the module.
 In addition, the splice has to be declared in a separate file from the one in which it is invoked.
-That's left as an exercise to the user.
+Try it out for yourself, if you'd like.

 ### Debugging expressions in GHCi